"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 This is because PayPal is one of the most widely used and accepted online means of payment.

 However, PayPal payment is not the best option for everyone shopping online.
-And for website owners, organizations, and nonprofit websites, the PayPal donate button comes with many limitations.
+For website owners, organizations, and nonprofit websites, the PayPal donate button has many limitations.

 There is other useful information you may want to collect from donors while making payment on your website:

-And for those living in a country where PayPal is not available, accepting donations from other payment processors is the alternative choice.
+And for those living in a country where PayPal is unavailable, accepting donations from other payment processors is the choice.

-So, in this article, I want to show you how to create custom WordPress forms that accept donations from users.
+So, in this article, I want to show you how to create custom WordPress forms that accept user donations.

 You’ll be able to receive payment from PayPal, Stripe, and Authorize.NET.

-It doesn’t matter whether it’s a nonprofit organization, churches, mosques, blogs, business websites, etc…
+It doesn’t matter whether it’s a nonprofit organization, church, mosque, blog, business website, etc…

 Anyone can use it on their website to receive donations from users.

-WordPress plugins make it easy to add more functionalities and features to your WordPress blog.
+WordPress plugins make adding more functionalities and features to your WordPress blog easy.
 Whatever your blog features or demands, you only need to search for the right plugin.

-WPForms is a WordPress plugin that lets you add customize WPForms donation forms to your blog.
-With WPforms, you can integrate other payment processors into your forms including PayPal.
+WPForms is a WordPress plugin that lets you add customized WPForms donation forms to your blog.
+With WPforms, you can integrate other payment processors into your forms, including PayPal.

 You can use WPForms for almost any type of contact form use.